austinhuang0131/joinmatrix/guide.md

 [^8]: Title and description.

 [^9]: Which is not a reasonable gauge of activity.
 First, accounts can be inactive.
-Second, if a server uses bridges, then these accounts are counted as well, even if their activity is mostly not from Matrix (you can still interact with them, however).
+Second, if a room uses [bridges](./features/#all-about-bridges), then these accounts are counted as well, even if their activity is mostly not from Matrix (you can still interact with them, however).

 [^10]: Which, to be exact, is a special type of rooms.
 But that's too technical, so this guide will treat Space as its own thing, although similar to rooms.